 Sign in to verify and on the page of 2 Step Verification, click on Backup Codes and click on SET UP.

-Once clicked on SET UP, you get a few number codes which you can use to sign-in if you forget your account password.
-These backup codes are for one time use and you have to create a new set again if once used.
+Once clicked on SET UP, you get a few number codes that you can use to sign in if you forget your account password.
+These backup codes are for one-time use, and you have to create a new set again if once used.
 Keep these codes safe and accessible somewhere for emergency situations.

 2-Step verification is very important to keep your account safe.
-Also, it is highly recommended to follow the recovery process carefully as Google will not return the account if you won’t prove your ownership to the account.
+Also, it is highly recommended to follow the recovery process carefully as Google will not return the account if you don’t prove your ownership of the account.

 We hope this post helps you recover your Google account back!